telepist/c64-rom-collector/TESTING.md

 ## Writing Tests

-Tests are located in the `tests/unit` directory.
+Tests are organized in two directories:
+- `tests/unit/`: Unit tests for individual components
+- `tests/integration/`: Integration tests for complete workflows

 Each test file should:
 1. Follow the naming convention `test_*.py`
 2. Contain test classes that inherit from `unittest.TestCase`
 3. Include test methods that start with `test_`